 Today, Chiara is cancer-free and feeling better than ever.
 She runs a nonprofit charity, Wings for Ewing Sarcoma, which is dedicated to raising awareness about this rare childhood cancer.
-And she has finally returned to The Washington Ballet, where she is grateful to be back in the footlights.
+She was finally able to get back to The Washington Ballet and recently joined the City Ballet of San Diego as an Apprentice.

 I’m dancing for every pediatric patient out there.
 The ones who are survivors, the ones who’ve passed, ones who will be fighting, and the ones that are fighting right now.
 I think of all of them when I’m dancing

 I always love being on stage.
 We did 42 shows this year, and I know a lot of dancers will get tired at the end.
 But I just take it show by show and I’m like, ”I’m just grateful to be performing.”
 Because ultimately my time was tested.
 You don’t know when it’s going to be your last performance.
 I’m dancing for every pediatric patient out there.
 The ones who are survivors, the ones who’ve passed, ones who will be fighting, and the ones that are fighting right now.
 I think of all of them when I’m dancing.